tanem/express-backbone-boilerplate/README.md

 [![Build Status](https://travis-ci.org/tanem/express-backbone-boilerplate.png)](https://travis-ci.org/tanem/express-backbone-boilerplate)

-Okay okay, not quite a bare-bones boilerplate, more of a small sample app built using Express and Backbone plus a few friends.
-I've called it a boilerplate because I've used it as the basis for a few bigger projects, so hope it can help others in this regard too.
+A small sample app built using Express and Backbone plus a few friends.
+I've used it as the basis for a few bigger projects, so hope it can help others in this regard too.

 ## Dependencies